JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Cloud_Computing.md

 Anthos is a managed service for centrally configuring and managing deployed services.
 You can manage multiple GKE clusters and clusters running in other clouds or on-premises.
 It also allows you to enforce policies across multiple environments.

 ## Cloud Run
+Cloud Run is a managed service for deploying and running stateless containers.
+A stateless container is one that requires no persistent data when it is created.
+Any instance of a container running a service can respond to reqeusts from that service, regardless of the connection or user of the service.

+When you depoy a service to Cloud Run, you specify a container image, service name, region, CPU, autoscaling, and traffic configuration.

+### Cloud Run Use Cases
+Cloud Run is useful for running code in containers without needing to manage infrastructure like with Kubernetes.

 ## Cloud Function
+Cloud Functions is a serverless computing platform intended for single-purposes pieces of code that trigger from events in the cloud.
+The user does not need to configure VMs, containers, or clusters.

+Unlike Compute Engine or App Engine, Cloud Functions is not general-purpose.
+Instead, it is used to connect independent services together, such as one service that uploads a file to Cloud Storage and another service that reads and processes data from files in storage.

+Some features of Cloud Functions:

+- Functions execute in an isolated environment.
+- Scaling is done automatically according to need.
+- The Life Cycles of functions are independent of each other.
+- Cloud Functions may be running in multiple instances at the same time without conflicts.

+### Cloud Functions Use Cases
+Cloud Functions works best when you need to run short-lived, event-based processes, and it can be useful for tying together independent processes.

+It is particularly useful for specific applications:

+- Internet of Things (IoT)
+- Mobile Applications
+- Asynchronous workflows

 ## Compute Engine Virtual Machines